luloxi/PunkSociety/README.md

 - Make PunkSociety the only one who can deploy contracts on the chain (Reference: [Avalanche Contract Deployer Allowlist](https://academy.avax.network/course/multi-chain-architecture/06-permissioning-users/06-contract-deployer-allowlist))
 - **Dashboard Insights**: Track and analyze your revenue
 - Enable following users, liking, commenting and sharing posts on frontend
+- **Multi-language support**: Switch between languages (include emoji language)
 - **Individual post viewer**
+- **Accesibility support**: For the hearing and visually impaired, the app should be ARIA compliant to support screen readers and other assistive technologies (Reference: [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA))
+- **Add special metadata to NFTs** for screen readers and SEO

 ## 🌐 Phase 3 (Indexing)